15% OFF OR MORE WITH OFFER!

 5. Proof of your Florida residential address

 Got all those docs on lock?
 Perfect.
-Once you provide those to the DMV, they’ll need you to pass a few tests before recieving your permit:
+Once you provide those to the Florida licensing office, they’ll need you to pass a few tests before receiving your permit:

 1. Vision exam